awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command to create an Auto Scaling group named `my-asg` using the launch configuration `my-launch-config`\.
 If you don't have a launch configuration that you'd like to use, you can create one\.
 For more information, see [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html)\.

 ```
-aws autoscaling create-auto-scaling-group --auto-scaling-group-name my-asg --launch-configuration-name my-launch-config --max-size 5 --min-size 1 --availability-zones "us-west-2c"
+aws autoscaling create-auto-scaling-group --auto-scaling-group-name my-asg \
+  --launch-configuration-name my-launch-config \
+  --vpc-zone-identifier "subnet-5ea0c127,subnet-6194ea3b,subnet-c934b782" \
+  --max-size 5 --min-size 1
 ```

 ### Step 2: Create Scaling Policies<a name="policy-creating-policy-aws-cli"></a>

-You can create scaling policies that tell the Auto Scaling group what to do when the specified conditions change\.
+You can create step or simple scaling policies that tell the Auto Scaling group what to do when the load on the application changes\.

-**Example: my\-scaleout\-policy**
+**Example: my\-step\-scaleout\-policy**
-Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a step scaling policy named `my-scaleout-policy` with an adjustment type of `PercentChangeInCapacity` that increases the capacity of the group based on the following step adjustments \(assuming a CloudWatch alarm threshold of 60%\):
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command to create a step scaling policy named `my-step-scaleout-policy` with an adjustment type of `PercentChangeInCapacity` that increases the capacity of the group based on the following step adjustments \(assuming a CloudWatch alarm threshold of 60%\):
 + Increase the instance count by 10% when the value of the metric is greater than or equal to 70% but less than 80%
 + Increase the instance count by 20% when the value of the metric is greater than or equal to 80% but less than 90%
 + Increase the instance count by 30% when the value of the metric is greater than or equal to 90%